 Feeling Alone In a Crowded Room

-You both know how to be playful with each other by saying light, silly words or complimenting each other in a less serious manner (“That laugh might seriously heal my headache,”).
+You both know how to be playful with each other by saying light, silly words or complimenting each other in a less serious manner.
+“The whole city can hear your voice!”; “That laugh might seriously heal my headache,”.
+You’re each other’s romantic partner and best friend.

 Smiling All the Time